×

 • Legal protections: Survivors should consider restraining orders and court-monitored visitations to guarantee their safety and uphold custody agreements.

 Even though parallel parenting limits collaboration, it provides structure and stability for children.
-Research shows that reducing parental conflict, even in a restrictive arrangement, helps children maintain emotional well-being and a sense of security.
+Research shows that reducing parental conflict, even in a more restrictive arrangement, helps children maintain emotional well-being and a sense of security.

 When co-parenting with an abuser, protecting yourself and your children must be the top priority.
 Setting firm boundaries, leveraging legal protections, and ensuring emotional well-being are critical steps to reducing risk and maintaining stability.